cryspen/hacl-packages/docs/book/src/developers/benchmarks.md

 Note that you need to build the benchmarks in the other checkout, too.
 But `mach` will remind you about that.

+## OpenSSL comparison

+The benchmarks in HACL are compared with OpenSSL.
+If OpenSSL 3 is not in the `PATH`, the `OPENSSL_HOME` environment variable can be set.
+To disable OpenSSL benchmarks, use `--no-openssl` when building benchmarks.

 ## Contributing to the benchmarks

 We use the [Google Benchmark] framework to define and run all benchmarks and it is generally useful to consult the [User Guide] while working on the benchmarks.
 Although Google Benchmark helps a lot, writing benchmarks remains a delicate task.
 Thus, we collected some rules of thumb to apply during benchmarking: